sehaj11-007/Induction_report/README.md

-  senior telling us about c++ basics at 12:30 priya mam telling us about the important of happiness which different from excitement and how to live life without stress
+  senior telling us about c++ basics at 12:30 priya mam telling us about the important of happiness which isdifferent from excitement and how to live life without stress